daviddedden/dotfiles/README.md

 dotfiles
 ========

-A collection of my dotfiles (vimrc, bash_profile, etc.)
+A collection of my dotfiles (vimrc, sublime, etc.)